benfreeman/rails_starter/README.md

 3. bundle exec rake db:migrate

-4. bundle exec rails c
+4. bundle exec rails s

 Your service should be running on http://localhost:3000